 Some more useful images of pin layouts can be found at superkuh's RTL-SDR blog post.

-If you are using an R820T tuner it may be best to use pins 4 or 5 for this mod as due to its architecture they are actually unused.
+If you are using an R820T or R820T2 tuner it may be best to use pins 4 or 5 for this mod as they are actually unused due to the architecture it uses.
 This will allow you to use normal quadrature sampling as per normal for VHF and UHF frequencies and direct sampling mode as well.
 The problem with these pins is that they do not have a capacitor connection, thus making them very hard to solder to.

 Activating direct sampling mode requires a software driver adjustment.
 Luckily, SDRSharp has this adjustment as a built in option.
 In SDRSharp, go to the configure menu, and change the sampling mode to "Direct sampling (I branch)", or "Direct sampling (Q branch)".
 The I branch corresponds to pin one/pin two, and the Q branch corresponds to pin four/pin five.